Assignment (+link to assignment page)

 - Inflation distorts time-series data.
 Solution: control with deflators (i.e., convert to constant values).
 NOTE: there is a wide range of deflators (e.g., the CPI).
 Find the most appropriate one for your country (and if appropriate), sector.

-I will provide some links to useful resources.
+links to useful resources.
 Do also see the UM Library's Spatial and Numeric Data Services (SAND) and Data Visualization resources.

 Ideally the various